 - Flexible Axis Rebuilds.
-Axis Replacements, including Special Replacements (SR), can be assumed to be in the hex with any HQ (except Kessel HQs) that is in trace supply. - Rigid Soviet Rebuilds.
-All Soviet rebuilds are done in the RVGK-1 or RVGK-2 Box, See 3.5 RVGK.
+Axis Replacements, including Special Replacements (SR) and Breakout returns are placed with any non-Kessel HQ of the appropriate nationality that is in trace supply (see 2.1b).
+Alert units (2.4b) may also arrive at any Kessel HQ. - Rigid Soviet Rebuilds.
+All Soviet rebuilds are done in the RVGK-1 or RVGK-2 Box.
+See 3.5 RVGK.

-Replacements are used per OCS 13.5. and the Rebuild Charts included in each Player's Booklet.
+Replacement Table Results.Replacements are used per OCS 13.5. and the Rebuild Charts included in each Player's Booklet.

 - "Air" One air replacement can rebuild a reduced on-map air unit back to full strength or rebuild one air unit at full strength from the Dead pile.
 They cannot be saved for future use. - "Eq" Receive this number of Eq.
 There is an Action Rating (AR) value indicated.
 Rebuild a unit from the dead pile with that AR value or less.
 Note: Eq cannot be used to rebuild aircraft or Axis Tiger units.
 Eq may be used to rebuild Artillery or Mortar Regiments which are part of a multi-unit formation.
-Eq cannot be saved for later use.

-- "Pax" Receive this number of Pax.
+Eq cannot be saved for later use. - "Pax" Receive this number of Pax.
 Pax may be saved later use. - "Ally" Pax that can only be used to rebuild Rumanian and Hungarian units.
 These may be saved future use.
+The Cossack cavalry regiment and the Slovak infantry division cannot be rebuilt.